evandandrea/google-cloud-sdk-snap/README.md

 This will take a moment.
 Snapcraft will parse the `snapcraft.yaml` recipe contained within the repository, fetch the SDK, and create a snap out of it.
-Once it's completed you'll find a newly-created `google-cloud-sdk_112.0.0_amd64.snap`, which you can immediately install with:
+Once it's completed you'll find a newly-created `gcloud_112.0.0_amd64.snap`, which you can immediately install with:

-    $ sudo snap install google-cloud-sdk_112.0.0_amd64.snap
+    $ sudo snap install --force-dangerous gcloud_112.0.0_amd64.snap

 gcloud can now be used like so:

-    $ google-cloud-sdk.gcloud init
+    $ gcloud init

-## Limitations

-gcloud successfully runs under strict confinement, but its capabilities will be limited (e.g. it won't be able to communicate with the system's docker, etc.).
-One can get around this by installing the snap in devmode (i.e. unconfined):

-    $ sudo snap install google-cloud-sdk_112.0.0_amd64.snap --devmode

 [1]: https://github.com/ubuntu-core/snapcraft